ingonyama-zk/icicle/docs/docs/api/rust-bindings/lattice/lattice-snarks.md

 use icicle_runtime::memory::DeviceVec;
 use rand::RngCore;

-// Parameters from the babykoala protocol let tau1 = 31;           // Number of ±1 coefficients
+// Parameters from the labrador protocol let tau1 = 31;           // Number of ±1 coefficients
 let tau2 = 10;           // Number of ±2 coefficients
 let opnorm_bound = 15;   // Operator norm bound for rejection sampling